 The model was given a final coat of Vallejo Satin varnish diluted to 20% with Vallejo thinner.
 This was applied at 15psi with an H&S Evolution with a 0.2mm tip.
 Furthermore, when spraying this final coat, the airbrush was held back from the model as though delivering a dry-coat.
 In this way, light, misty coats were applied in a controlled manner to ensure the model didn’t become too dull.
 Unfortunately, I went a bit too far into flat but I can live with it.

 After the satin was dry, the masks were removed from the canopy, the propeller was affixed, and my Saetta was done.
 What a kick!

 Okay, that was a lot of fun.
 Thanks for reading along.
 With this build, I finally tackled a WWII Italian Air Force scheme to my satisfaction.
 In so doing I learned a new technique that I’ll definitely be using again on a project of larger scale.
 Hello 1/48 Fiat G.50!

 Mission Models paint gives better fine-line performance than any acrylic paint I’ve experienced.
-When that is combined with the capabilities of the 0.15mm nozzle in the H&S Grafo T.1, many complex aircraft schemes of Italian and Japanese origin become possible for this modeler.
+When that is combined with the capabilities of the 0.15mm nozzle in either the H&S Grafo T.1 or Infinity airbrushes, many complex Italian and/or Japanese schemes become possible for this modeler.
 This is a winning combination that I’ll be using again on future builds.